 “Staying fit yet supple in a safe and correct way helps you grow strong, helps your balance and flexibility, and helps boost your defenses to illness.”

-You can register on our website for the next session.
+You will need to first register on our website for the next session.

 Join us now for the next class and stay safe, stay strong, stay supple!

-If you have concerns about your current level of fitness, talk to me before you register and I can guide you on the best approach to achieving your desired fitness while staying safe and improving your flexibility and balance.
+If you have concerns about your current level of fitness, contact Dapeng before you register and he can guide you on the best approach to achieving your desired fitness while staying safe and improving your flexibility and balance.

 Mr Dapeng Wang migrated to Canberra from China in early 2000.
 He holds a degree in Sports from Shanghai Sports University and a postgraduate qualification in teaching English as a second language.
 Throughout his entire life in China, he engaged in the intensive study of both Chinese classic literature and Wushu (Tai Chi/Kungfu), Over the past 20 years he has dedicated himself to research in the fields of classical Chinese language acquisition and traditional Chinese health cultivation methods.